-The South East Grid consortium’s central aim is to provide its members with a collaborative approach to delivering their network requirements and build on the successes of The Link.
+The South East Grid consortium’s central aim is to provide its members with a collaborative approach to delivering their network requirements through best value solutions.

-The South East Grid consortium are currently undertaking a procurement exercise to deliver network services for its members through a new framework agreement.
-This procurement is intended to offer a range of next generation technology services and is open to public sector service organisations from across the South East of England (NUTS code UKJ).
+The South East Grid Consortium completed a procurement exercise in 2021, appointing MLL Telecom as the Framework Supplier.
+This Framework offers a range of next generation technology services and is open to public sector service organisations from across the South East of England (NUTS code UKJ).

 - To provide continuity of service to Link consortium members as the existing contract comes to an end.